osscar-org/scicode-widgets/README.rst

 **Automatic grading using nbgrader**

-`See nbgrader integration tutorial <https://scicode-widgets.readthedocs.io/en/latest/nbgrader.html>`_
+See `how you can integrate scwidgets with the nbgrader framework <https://scicode-widgets.readthedocs.io/en/latest/nbgrader.html>`_

 **Supported jupyter environments:**